 Europe and the World

-This course explores the history of Europe through its complex and often troubled encounters with the wider world.
-It investigates the people, events, myths, and ideas that have shaped Europe, and that have informed its interactions with the peoples and places that lay beyond its borders.
+This course explores the history of the wider world, from the 'discovery' of the Americas in 1492 to the present, through its complex and often troubled encounters with Europe.
+It investigates the people, events, myths, and ideas that have shaped European and world history, and that have informed Europe's interactions with the peoples and places that lay beyond its borders.
 While roughly adhering to a chronological structure, the overall approach will be thematic, covering such topics as:

 * war, violence, and invasion

 * social, religious and cultural transformations in Europe and beyond.

 The course introduces students to the foundational themes, methods and skills necessary for the study of history at the tertiary level.
 With a particular focus on the study of primary sources, it enables students to explore for themselves the historical origins of Europe's central, and often fraught, role in world affairs today.

 - Semester 2 - 2016

 1. Understand the origins and nature of Europe's encounters and interactions with the wider world.